saintybalboa/react-demo/docs/tutorial/6-storybook.md

     }
 };

+// Use the text knob to define a text input for updating the notification message within Storybook
-// Use the text knob to define a text input for updating the page header within Storybook export const notification = () => (
+// Use the select knob to define a select box for changing the notification type within Storybook export const notification = () => (
     <Notification
         type={select('Type', config.notification.types, '-')}